 An interpretive sign refers to a sign or group of signs that provide information to visitors on natural, cultural and historic resources or other pertinent information.
-An interpretive sign may be erected by a non-profit organization or may be a public sign erected by a national, state or local government agency.
+An interpretive sign is usually erected by a non-profit organization or by a national, state or local government agency.

-Generally, interpretive signs should comply with the design standards for the sign type that is the closest match.
-The standards below apply to a common free-standing sign type.
+Interpretive signs shall comply with the design standards for the sign type that is the closest match.
+The standards below apply to a common freestanding sign type.

-- 6.12 Design an interpretive sign to be simple in character. - > The sign face should be easily read and viewed by pedestrians. - > An interpretive sign should remain subordinate to its context.
+- 6.12 Design an interpretive sign to be simple in character. - > The sign face shall be easily read and viewed by pedestrians. - > An interpretive sign shall remain subordinate to its context.

-An awning sign should be compatible with the building.
+An awning sign shall be compatible with the building.

-Although these interpretive signs are outside of the Old Town district they're good examples of appropriate interpretive signs.
+Although these interpretive signs are outside of the Old Town district they're good examples of permitted interpretive signs.
 The signs are simple in character.